SeleniumHQ/docker-selenium/README.md

 exec $cmd
 ```
 **Note:** If needed, replace `localhost` and `4444` for the correct values in your environment.
 Also, this script is polling indefinitely, you might want
-to teak it and establish a timeout.
+to tweak it and establish a timeout.

 Let's say that the normal command to execute your tests is `mvn clean test`.
 Here is a way to use the above script and execute your tests: